the-craftlab/gluecraft/README.md

 Yes.
 Create separate config files or use JQL filters spanning multiple projects: `project IN (PROJ1, PROJ2)`.

 **How do I find custom field IDs?**
-Run `gluecraft-jpd discover-fields YOUR_PROJECT` to list all available fields with IDs and types.
+Run `gluecraft discover-fields YOUR_PROJECT` to list all available fields with IDs and types.

 **Can I exclude certain issues?**
 Yes.
 Use JQL filters in your config to limit which issues sync: `jql_filter: "project = PROD AND status != Archived"`.